kubernetes-analysis/kubernetes-analysis/blog.md

 ```

 This produces round about 50.000 entries in the overall bag-of-words, which is
 pretty much.
-Previous analysis between different data sets showed that it is
+Previous analyses between different data sets showed that it is
 simply not necessary to take so many features into account.
 Some general data
 sets state that an overall vocabulary of 20.000 is enough and higher amounts do
 not influence the accuracy any more.
 To do so we can use the [SelectKBest][62]
 feature selector to strip down the vocabulary to only choose the top features.
-Anyhow, I still decided to stick to the top 50.000 to not negatively influence
+Anyway, I still decided to stick to the top 50.000 to not negatively influence
-the models accuracy.
-We have a relatively low amount of data (round about 7.000
+the model accuracy.
+We have a relatively low amount of data (appr.
+7.000
-samples) and a low number of words per sample (~ 15) which already made me
+samples) and a low number of words per sample (~15) which already made me wonder
-wonder if we have enough data at all.
+if we have enough data at all.

 [62]: https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html